For many people, saving money comes down to these two options:

-“What we’ve observed over the last two decades or so is the amazing number of people who have come from modest backgrounds who have built up businesses.
-Some have sold them for $100-million,” says Ron Walsh, a partner with Walsh King, a chartered professional accountant firm in Vancouver.
+“Over the last two decades, an amazing number of people who have come from modest backgrounds have built up businesses.
+Some of them are worth millions of dollars,” says Ron Walsh.
+He’s a partner with Walsh King, a chartered professional accountant firm in Vancouver.

-Outlining investment goals is key, says Jennifer Poon, director of tax and estate planning at Sun Life Financial.
-Your plans are based on the returns you require and the risks you are prepared to accept.
+Outlining your investment goals is key.
+Your plans should be based on the returns you require and the risks you are prepared to accept.

-If you want the money to last for several generations, you will need to invest it differently from methods you would normally use when transferring money to your immediate children, she says.
+Do you want the money to last for several generations?
+You’ll need to invest it differently than you would when transferring your wealth to your immediate children.

 Create a framework

 One way you can make your money last is by putting assets into a trust.
-The trustee, an individual or firm you choose, can then direct how the money is invested, according to your wishes.
-This can help safeguard the money from heirs who might make investing mistakes, Poon says.
+The trustee can then direct how the money is invested, according to your wishes.
+This can help safeguard the money from heirs who might make investing mistakes.

-One type of trust is a bloodline trust, where money or assets pass down to blood relatives only, and trust assets can be protected from creditors or divorce.
+You can set up a trust to pass money or assets to your descendants.
+Trust assets are protected from creditors or divorce.
 Assets in trust that are not created as part of a will can also bypass probate.

 Consider segregated fund products

-Many benefactors with a moderate-sized nest egg find that segregated fund products can also offer the security they want, says Poon.
+Many benefactors with a moderate-sized nest egg find that segregated fund products can also offer the security they want.

 Segregated fund contracts are sold by insurance companies.
-They resemble mutual funds in that they offer market-based investments, but they come with added guarantees.
-These guarantees can provide a guaranteed amount to your beneficiary or to the contract holder at maturity.
+They resemble mutual funds in that they offer market-based investments.
+But they come with added guarantees.
+They provide a guaranteed amount to your beneficiary (or the contract holder) at maturity.

-As well, because these are insurance contracts, they offer potential creditor protection that you can’t receive with typical non-registered investment products.
+As well, because these are insurance contracts, they offer potential creditor protection.
+That’s an advantage you don’t have with typical non-registered investment products.

 Segregated fund contracts also offer estate planning benefits.
-If you name a beneficiary, then at your death the segregated fund’s “death benefit” will be paid directly to that beneficiary, similar to life insurance.
-The money will not pass through your estate, so it will not be subject to probate.
-The settlement then stays private, the wealth transfer process is quick, and additional legal and accounting fees are not incurred.
+If you name a beneficiary, the fund “death benefit” will be paid directly to that beneficiary.
+Similar to life insurance, the money will not pass through your estate.
+Therefore, it will not be subject to probate.

 In terms of where and how to invest, Walsh suggests opting for variety.